-a) A "Social Enterprise" or SE shall refer to a social mission-driven organization in the form of an association, single proprietorship, partnership, corporation, cooperative, peoples 12 organization, non-stock non-profit and peoples organizations or any other legal form that 13 14 conducts economic activities providing goods and/or services directly related to their 15 primary mission of improving the well-being of the poor, basic and marginalized sectors 16 and their living environment.
-A social enterprise explicitly declares and pursues poverty 17 reduction as its principal objective by purposefully rendering both transactional and transformational services.
-An SE engages and invests in the poor to become effective 18 19 workers, suppliers, clients and/or owners and ensures that a substantive part of the 20 wealth created by the enterprise is distributed to or benefits them.
-In addition to 21 reinvesting its surplus or profits back to the enterprise to sustain the fulfillment of its 22 social mission, a SE also uses it surplus or profits and mobilizes other resources to 23 assist the poor to become partners in SE or value chain management and governance 24 and to become partners in community, sectoral and societal transformation.
+Towards this end, the State shall pursue an inclusive growth strategy that 6 promotes an environment conducive to the development and growth of a vibrant social 7 enterprise sector engaged in poverty reduction, economic and social development.
+It 8 shall empower the poor as primary stakeholders in social enterprises, establish 9 mechanisms essential to realizing their potential and achieving their full growth, and 10 extend the assistance necessary for their advancement.
+The State shall likewise 11 provide technical and financial assistance, incentives and other services to enable 12 Social Enterprises to develop into viable and vital anti-poverty agents, and a strong 13 social entrepreneurship movement that will be instrumental in reducing poverty in the 14 country.
+15 of an association, single proprietorship, partnership, corporation, cooperative, 19 peoples organization, non-stock non-profit and peoples organizations or any 20 other legal form that conducts economic activities providing goods and/or 21 services directly related to their primary mission of improving the well-being of 22 the poor, basic and marginalized sectors and their living environment.
+A social 23 enterprise explicitly declares and pursues poverty reduction as its principal 24 objective by purposefully rendering both transactional and transformational 25 services.
+An SE engages and invests in the poor to become effective workers, 26 suppliers, clients and/or owners and ensures that a substantive part of the 27 wealth created by the enterprise is distributed to or benefits them.
+In addition 28 29 to reinvesting its surplus or profits back to the enterprise to sustain the 30 fulfillment of its social mission, a SE also uses it surplus or profits and mobilizes other resources to assist the poor to become partners in SE or value chain 31 management and governance and to become partners in community, sectoraland societal transformation.